Resize Text: |

 Expand All | Collapse All

 Q1.
-Do I need a Practising Certificate (PC) to practise in Singapore?
-How do I obtain a PC?
+Do I need a PC to practise in Singapore?
+How do I apply for it?

 Q2.
 My PC is expiring soon.
 Will it be renewed automatically?